Author | Photographer | Musician

 Although you don't need Digital SLR Photography All-in-One For Dummies to use these pages, they are intended to supplement the book and provide you with current information as it becomes available.
 Camera lineups, prices, technology, and specifications are always evolving!

-Olympus has some nifty dSLRs, but they dropped their smallest, lightest dSLRs in favor of the PEN system.
+Olympus had some nifty dSLRs, but they have dropped most in favor of the PEN system.

 Crop Factor |